The following content displays a map of the jobs location - Singapore

 Relocation assistance will be provided for the successful candidate if required.

 Reporting to and working closely with the Director, Global Partnerships, as well as matrix reporting to the Director, Asia Advisory, responsibilities will include but are not limited to:

 - With a focus on TBI’s Tomorrow Partnership platform, develop an Asia-specific partnerships strategy for a dedicated portfolio of partnerships that meets TBI’s ambition for the region and for global scale

-- In line with strategy, develop and enhance our network, relationships, and partnerships with leading innovators, technology and life science companies, implementation partners, and thought leaders which enhance our understanding of emerging innovation and improve our offer to governments.
+- In line with strategy, develop and enhance our network, relationships, and partnerships with multilateral agencies (ADB, World Bank, UNDP etc.), technology and life science companies, implementation partners, and thought leaders which enhance our understanding of emerging innovation and improve our offer to governments.
 This should include targeting Asia partners who are able to scale and work with our Government clients in other regions

 - Set and deliver annual OKRs for Asia partnerships in line with and contributing to StratPI’s OKRs